 Simon joined IATA in 2019 as Area Manager United Kingdom and Ireland from Flybe, where he served as Director of Communications.
-Prior to that he was Director General of the European Regions Airline Association, a regional trade body representing 50+ regional airlines across Europe.
+Prior to that he was Director General of the European Regions Airline Association (ERA), a regional trade body representing 50+ regional airlines across Europe.
 Simon has a degree in Aeronautical Engineering from City University, London and an MSc from Cranfield University in Air Transport Management.

 He currently sits in London where he covers the United Kingdom and Ireland.
 IATA member airlines in this cluster include British Airways, Virgin Atlantic and Aer Lingus as well as some lesser known, but just as important airlines, such as Eastern Airways in the UK and CityJet in Ireland.